microgenlab/porefile/README.md

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/iferres/porefile)](https://hub.docker.com/repository/docker/iferres/porefile/general)

 # Porefile: a Nextflow full-length 16S profiling pipeline for ONT reads
-`Porefile` is a Nextflow pipeline that wraps a bunch of third-party software to process full length 16S (SSU) long reads generated using Oxford Nanopore sequencing.
+`Porefile` is a Nextflow pipeline that wraps a bunch of third-party software to process and classify full length 16S (SSU) long reads generated using Oxford Nanopore sequencing.
 Users can select among a set of sub-workflows implemented (see below), or all at once.

+Each sub-workflow uses different software to align ONT amplicon reads against the [SILVA](https://www.arb-silva.de/) SSU NR99 database, which is downloaded on the fly if not provided by the user.

+Reads are then classified by [MEGAN6 CE](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html) tools, and using a SILVA-to-NCBI accession mapping file provided by MEGAN authors, which is also downloaded on the fly if not provided by the user.

+Porefile uses SILVA SSU NR99 version 132, which is not the latest available.
+For a discussion and an alternative, please read [here](#on-silvas-version).

 ![Porefile Scheme](./docs/images/scheme.png)